My second novel 'The Photographer's Wife' will be published

 From 2002-2012 I worked part-time in the literature department of the British Council travelling regularly in the Middle East, China, Russia and Western and Eastern Europe.
 I have worked in and explored Yemen, Egypt, Syria, Greece and many other countries.

-I now write full-time, travel when I can and live in a small, Sussex coastal town which is yet to be regenerated with my husband and two tiny children.
+I now write full-time, travel when I can and live in a small, Sussex coastal town which is yet to be regenerated with my husband, two tiny children and a scruffy dog.
 I have a random, haphazard blog.
 I occasionally tweet at @suzyjoinson

 Photograph by Simon Webb.